pattern

 to share a place of residence with a particular person

-Ex: He lived with his parents until he was 35.
+Ex: He has lived with his aunt and uncle since his parents passed away.

 Close